Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 With no dividing head, a paper sketch of the dial division was fixed to the rear of the lathe headstock and a height stand set up as an indicator.

-The finished tool
+The finished boring tool.

-Drag and Drop Website Builder
+Drag & Drop Website Builder